-- Reconnecting Neighborhoods with Downtown: it will remove a significant barrier to redevelopment in the East End, one of Rochester’s most important downtown districts, and reconnect thriving east side neighborhoods with the downtown area.
+- Reconnecting Neighborhoods with Downtown: It will remove a significant barrier to redevelopment in the East End, one of Rochester’s most important downtown districts, and reconnect thriving east side neighborhoods with the downtown area.

 To learn about all of the potential benefits of reconstructing the Inner Loop East, along with details on the proposed project, check out the project scoping report.

+Funding has been secured to complete engineering and design for this transformative project.
+However, funding for construction is not yet in place.
 To complete the transformation of the Inner Loop East, Rochester seeks the following funding sources:

 The City hosted a pair of public open houses on November 6, 2013 to present and obtain feedback on refined design alternatives prior to completion of Preliminary Design.